Franklin0770/megaenvironment/README.md

 ![Commands](https://github.com/Franklin0770/megaenvironment/blob/main/papers/Commands.png)

-## What you need to install this
+## What you need to setup this (in case you want to modify it)
+You can check [this tutorial](https://code.visualstudio.com/api) out if you don't know much about VS extensions.

 First of all, make sure you have [Node.js](https://nodejs.org/) installed.
 [Git](https://git-scm.com) is recommended if you want to clone this repository.
 Then, after installing Node, you must install [Adm-Zip](https://www.npmjs.com/package/adm-zip), a file zipper required for this extension to make backups:
 ```
 npm install adm-zip